-This week saw the launch of new magazine, Intern, funded by almost £5,000
+This week saw the launch of new magazine, Intern, funded by almost £5,000 of Kickstarter donations.

 The aspiring magazine writer, graduate Alec Dudson, launched the mag after being inspired by his own “financially tough” unpaid internships and aims to showcase unpaid talent from across the creative industries.
 The new launch has also worked marvellously to raise its editor’s profile.

 So which other wacky tactics have led to success?